Thesis Defense and Dissertation

 NUIN allows text and figures from published papers to be included (original or modified) as part of a data chapter under the following conditions:

-- First author papers may be included in their original (or modified) form as long as the student wrote and contributed significantly to editing a large majority of the text in the published paper.
+- First author papers may be included in their original (or modified) form as long as the student wrote and contributed significantly to editing a large majority of the text in the published paper (include statement signed by student and thesis advisor to this effect in dissertation).
 It is expected that such chapters will have an Introduction and Discussion that are of length and detail expected for a dissertation.
 If the published paper is limited in length by journal policies, the student should include a supplemental Discussion and/or Introduction linking the chapter to the rest of the dissertation.
-The thesis should include a statement signed by the student and Thesis Advisor that the student is the primary author of the first author manuscripts that are included as chapters.

 - Middle author papers may be included in their original (or modified) form, however, the chapter must include an Introduction and Discussion written by the student that highlights and focuses on the details and interpretation of experiments conducted by the student.